 6. Recording and monitoring of complaints

 It is important that the number, Level and range of complaints are monitored in order to improve the student experience.
-The Governance Team will record complaints on a central database and report from it (without divulging the details of specific complainants) to indicate the nature of complaints and complainants, and resultant action.
+The Complaints and Conduct Team will record complaints on a central database and report from it (without divulging the details of specific complainants) to indicate the nature of complaints and complainants, and resultant action.
 Such reports will:

 - Feed into the monitoring and evaluation procedure at various Levels: department, school, faculty, University;